shaham-lab/NUMAP/README.md

 [//]: # (    <img src="https://github.com/shaham-lab/SpectralNet/blob/main/figures/twomoons.png">)

-This is the official PyTorch implementation of NUMAP from the paper ["Generalizable Spectral Embedding with Applications to UMAP]().<br>
+This is the official PyTorch implementation of NUMAP from the paper ["Generalizable Spectral Embedding with Applications to UMAP"]().<br>

 [//]: # (## Installation)